 No one living in Little Whinging had seen these two children before, but the boy had been commented to be, at first glance, strikingly similar to a "delinquent" neighbor that had been reported to be attending a place called St. Brutus's Secure Center for Incurably Criminal Boys.Both the teens couldn't help but snort at the concept of the name when out of earshot.
 They may have been visiting from overseas, but a name such as that sounded like it could have been made up.

 Danny and Danielle Fenton didn't seem to be bothered by the heat of the day as much as one would think.
 While this alone would be questionable, aside from being new in the neighborhood with no news of recent move-ins or any hotels nearby, no one was even outside to notice much.
 This was more of a relief to the Fenton cousins.
 Back in their American hometown, they had quite the reputation, therefore had all kinds of attention when so much as walking down any street, such as the one they were currently on.

-The two cousins walked silently down Privet Drive together, enjoying the nice change to have some peace and quiet without having to stay at home to get it.
+The two cousins walked silently down Privet Drive together, enjoying the nice change to have some peace and quiet without having to stay inside their house to get it.
 They heard muffled sounds of a television broadcasting the seven o' clock evening news as they were passing an open window from number four.
 Just as their distance from the square house was dulling out the sounds of the news, several things happened very quickly in succession.

 The boy that had been hiding seemed pretty tall and had on rather baggy and faded clothing, considering how skinny he was.
 Danielle also noticed that in his right hand, he was holding what appeared to be a very straight and thin wooden stick.